 Let’s dissect this:

 <genre|<genre>/>: If there is a “genre” value, put the song into that folder (creating the folder if necessary).
 If there is no tag genre, skip this level in the folder hierarchy (note that the trailing slash of

 <genre>/is inside the < > that delineate the conditional “block”.

 <artist>|<artist>|Unknown>/: If there’s a tag artist, put everything into that folder, else put into a folder called “Unknown”.
 Note that the trailing slash is outside the < > that delineate the conditional block, since we always want that folder level.

 <album|<album>/>: Album folder as needed, else skip

-However, for songs that don’t have a genre tag, I wanted to use a tag I use called “language” and sort into that folder instead.
-But I have some songs that have a genre tag and also a language tag, and those songs should only go into the genre folder; the language folder should be ignored.
+For songs that don’t have a genre tag, perhaps we’d want to use the “language” tag and sort into that folder instead.
+But many songs would have a genre and language tag values, and those songs should only go into the genre folder (i.e. the language folder should be ignored)